bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/atomics.md

 Subtracts a value at the specified index of the array.
 Returns the old value at that index.

 [`Atomics.wait()`](atomics/wait)
 Verifies that the specified index of the array still contains a value and sleeps awaiting or times out.
-Returns either “`ok`”, “`not-equal`”, or “`timed-out`”.
+Returns either "`ok`”, "`not-equal`”, or "`timed-out`”.
 If waiting is not allowed in the calling agent then it throws an [`Error`](error) exception.
 (Most browsers will not allow `wait()` on the browser’s main thread.)

 [`Atomics.xor()`](atomics/xor)
 Computes a bitwise XOR on the value at the specified index of the array with the provided value.
 Returns the old value at that index.